thxmike/project/client/README.md

 ## Development Debugging

+I used the open source project Visual Studio Code for my IDE.
+I did run into a challenge.
-Attempted to use the edge and chrome debuggers but had challenges with the browsers launching.
-I have not had this issue in previous projects.
+I attempted to use the edge and chrome debugger extension within Visual Studio Code but had challenges with the browsers launching.
+I have used this before without issue and I have not had this issue in previous projects.
 You may have better luck.
-Run ```ng build``` and went directly to http://localhost:4200 for checking functionality and used console.log
+To debug I ran  ```ng serve``` and attached to the Chrome process went directly to http://localhost:4200 for checking functionality and also used console.log.